insooth/insooth.github.io/deferred-initialisation.md

 ## Customisation

 It may happen that some of the derived types would like to override, or compose with, the passed initialisation `action`.
 To enable that, `B` class will define a private `initialise` interface that is able to take an object of any [`Callable`](http://en.cppreference.com/w/cpp/concept/Callable) type convertible to the required `action` type.
-Default implementation of the `initialise` member function in the `B` class will simply call that function against `action`.
+Default implementation of the `initialise` member function in the `B` class will simply call that function against the `action`.
 User may "override" `initialise` in the derived type `D` by simply specifying it again as a *public* member function.
 No `virtual` member functions are in use.
 So called "static polymorphism" is realised solely through use of the [CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) idiom.

 ```c++